pypa/setuptools-scm/README.rst

     :dirty-tag: adds ``+dirty`` if the current workdir has changes
     :no-local-version: omits local version, useful e.g. because pypi does not support it

+``setuptools_scm.custom_version_scheme``, ``setuptools_scm.custom_local_scheme``
+    Provides a greater degree of control over how the version number is rendered.
+    A dictionary specifying format strings that override the behavior of ``setuptools_scm.version_scheme`` and ``setuptools_scm.local_scheme``,
+    correspondingly, in various conditions.

+    Recognized keys:

+    :clean_tag: format for zero distance to a tag and clean workdir
+    :dirty_tag: format for zero distance to a tag and dirty workdir
+    :clean_dev: format for non-zero distance to a tag and clean workdir
+    :dirty_dev: format for non-zero distance to a tag and dirty workdir

 Importing in ``setup.py``